Human-on-the-Loop in Machine Learning: What Is It and What It Isn’t

 Human-AI Interaction Interface

-The user interface or platform to realize effective communication between humans and the AI system.
+The user interface or platform is used to realize effective communication between humans and the AI system.
 This includes tools for monitoring system performance, providing feedback, and adjusting system parameters.
 This helps create an environment for meaningful human interventions, allowing humans to easily understand the system's outputs and input their feedback or corrections.

 Adaptation and Evolution Strategies